compost tea

 Botanical Garden | MUN Botanical Garden Compost Education Program

-... cardboard Vacuum bag contents Wood ashes Sawdust and wood shavings Are there items you should not compost?
-Yes!
-Turn the page and find out what should stay out of your composter.
-WWhat NOT ... , plant trimmings, fruit and vegetable scraps, coffee grounds, tea bags, egg shells and houseplants.
-For more information on building and maintaining your compost pile, please refer to Information Leaflet #4 of ...
+... compost process.
+Therefore, it is recommended that you try to shred, crush or cut items into smaller pieces if possible.
+KITCHEN WASTES: Fruit peelings and scraps* Vegetable peelings and scraps Eggshells Tea ... , fruit and vegetable scraps, coffee grounds, tea bags, egg shells and houseplants.
+For more information on building and maintaining your compost pile, please refer to Information Leaflet #4 ...

 www.mun.ca